 About the Company

-Kimberly Bartosik/daela was founded in 2005.
-A project-to-project ensemble of performers and designers, the company is built upon the development of a virtuosic movement language, rigorous conceptual explorations, and the creation of highly theatricalized environments.
+Kimberly Bartosik/daela is an ensemble of performers and designers creating choreographic work built upon the development of a virtuosic movement language, rigorous conceptual explorations, and the creation of highly theatricalized environments.

 In 2015, the company was invited to premiere Ecsteriority4 (Part 2), at Abrons Art Center as part of Laurie Uprichard’s Travelogues series.
 The work was also presented at MASS MoCA in a co-presentation with Jacob’s Pillow, The Yard, Dance Place, and was part of American Dance Festival’s 40th Anniversary season (July 2017).